iammilan07/monitor-logs-using-grafana-loki---promtailagent/README.md

-### Lets apply nginx deployment and promtail as a sidecar container
+### Lets deploy nginx deployment and promtail as a sidecar container in minikube cluster
 *Sidecar containers are the secondary containers that run along with the main application container within the same Pod.*
 #### Run the following cmd to apply nginx deployment along with promtail-sidecar container,
 ```python